 Additional story maps will be added as other data are received and analyzed.

-• Health Status, including insurance coverage, special equipment, and limited activity due to health issues
+- Health Status, including health care coverage, special equipment, and limited activity due to health issues

 How can we improve health equity and make Northern Kentucky healthier?